dotnet/WatsonTcp/README.md

 WatsonTcp is the fastest, easiest, most efficient way to build TCP-based clients and servers in C# with integrated framing, reliable transmission, and fast disconnect detection.

-## New in v3.1.3
+## New in v3.1.4

-- Fix synchronous messaging expiration bug
+- Better handling for cases where no message/stream event handler is set

 ## Test Applications